-As much as linking up with people could be fun, let’s not rule out awkward drop ins by people you may not be that close with or not want to see at that instant.
-I shouldn’t even mention getting targeted by stalkers.
+While connecting with people can be enjoyable, let’s not rule out awkward drop-ins by people you’re not close with or don’t want to see at the time.
+I shouldn’t even mention being stalked.

-However, if you feel safe sharing your exact location, you can also do that.
-You can specify how long you want your exact location to be shared.
-Durations available are;
+However, if you feel comfortable sharing your precise location, you may do so.
+You can specify the duration for which your precise location should be shared.
+The following durations are available:

 - an hour,